noamlerner/calc-3-project/readme.txt

 Each command name matches the function names from the pdf:
 	 e.x. "solve_lu" matches "solve_lu" from the pdf.

+The output of each command is stdout (i.e. standard program output).

 #############
 # DAT files #
 #############